 What Is The Average Domain Name Length?

 According to Verisign, in the first half of 2013 nearly 10 percent of daily .com registrations were five- to six-character names.
 However, it appears the most common domain name length in relation to .com registrations is around 12-13 characters; and containing 2 words.

-Verisign states almost 95% of five-character .com name combinations are still available, but many of those would involve the issue we mentioned above - being hard to recall and hard to communicate.
+Verisign states almost 95% of five-character .com name combinations were still available at that time, but many of those would involve the issue we mentioned above - being hard to recall and hard to communicate to others.

 Finding really accurate related statistics can be a little challenging as a significant portion of .com domain name registrations can be attributed to speculators ("domainers") and others who have no intention of using the web address for a fully-fledged, non-spam web site.

-In terms of popular online destinations, back in 2013 we published some statistics that indicated many of the world's most visited web sites have domain names of between 6 - 10 characters.
+In terms of popular online destinations, back in 2013 we published some statisticsindicating many of the world's most visited web sites have domain names of between 6 - 10 characters.

 What Is The Maximum Domain Name Length?

 The maximum number of characters you can have in a website address left of the "." is 63 characters.
-That's an awfully long URL and we don't recommend choosing such a lengthy domain.
+That's an awfully long URL and we don't recommend choosing such a lengthy domain in any circumstances.

 How to register a name: Enter your choice in the search tool and click 'GO'.
 If after the check the domain names search results show your choice is available, you will then have the option to proceed to purchase registration; which is a very quick and easy process - start a search and find your ideal website address now.